-The subject matter of Squid Game contains sexuality and violence, as will be discussed below.
+Subject matter contains sexuality and violence, as will be discussed below.
 This article contains spoilers.

 There is absolutely no question that ‘Squid Game’ is a cultural reset, taking the familiar storyline of a deadly game to new heights.
-But what sets Squid Game apart from these thrillers, or any Netflix original series?
+But what sets this show apart from these thrillers, or any Netflix original series?
 Aside from its top-notch storytelling and characters- I want to delve into these stand-out attributes that elevate this already intriguing narrative.

 When you think about life or death situations in the form of a game, your mind may take you to visual cues such as these: